-Questionnaires may be used as the sole instrument for the collection of survey data or in combination with other instruments of data collection.
-The degree to which a questionnaire produces data that is relevant and valid to a studies goals and objectives will depend on how well the questionnaire is designed, how well the questions are constructed and how well it is administered.
+Questionnaires may be used as the sole instrument for the collection of survey data, or in combination with other instruments of data collection.
+The degree to which a questionnaire produces data that is relevant and valid to a study’s goals and objectives will depend on how well the questionnaire is designed, how well the questions are constructed and how well it is administered.

 A valid questionnaire measures what it claims to measure.
-For example, a self completed questionnaire that seeks to measure food intake may be invalid because it measures what they say they have eaten, not what they have actually eaten.4 Careful consideration of the aims and objectives of the study is crucial if the questionnaire is to yield responses that are both valid and reliable.
+For example, a self-completed questionnaire that seeks to measure food intake may be invalid because it measures what participants say they have eaten, not what they have actually eaten.4 Careful consideration of the aims and objectives of the study is crucial if the questionnaire is to yield responses that are both valid and reliable.

 The language used in a questionnaire should be clear and simple, with short sentences.
 Abbreviations and jargon should be avoided, and the language should be appropriate for the target audience.
 Professional production methods will also convey the impression that the questionnaire is important.

 The questionnaire should start with non-threatening, interesting items, and ideally the most important questions should be included in the first half as respondents may return incomplete questionnaires.
 Questions should be grouped in coherent categories, leaving sufficient space for responses, and the questionnaire should be easy to navigate.

-The question format should be varied to prevent participants producing repetitive answers as their attention wanes, also known as ‘habituation’.
+The question format should be varied to prevent participants producing repetitive answers as their attention wanes (known as habituation).

 Types of question